Harris is committed to being a good steward of our planet.

 Our company’s values of excellence and integrity in all aspects of our business dealings extend to environmental conservation.
 By managing natural resources, minimizing waste and preventing pollution, Harris creates a culture of sustainability that benefits our customers, our communities and our company.
 We commit ourselves to meeting—or exceeding—regulatory standards and complying with all applicable laws and directives wherever we operate.

-Harris business practices are founded on providing high quality products and services in support of a sustainable global environment.
+The Harris Business Excellence (HBX) program drives continuous improvement, a high-performance culture and the elimination of wasteful practices.
 Our energy initiatives, waste management processes and water conservation programs are enhancing the efficiency of our operations and reducing costs.
 Improving the eco-efficiency of our products and services also supports our customers’ sustainability objectives.

 Energy & Greenhouse Gas Emissions

-Harris has programs in place at facilities around the world that are reducing the use of energy and greenhouse gas emissions.
+Leveraging HBX principles, we reduced energy usage by 15 percent since 2014.
 We have installed more efficient lighting and lighting controls, are implementing automated building heating and cooling systems, and adding building management systems that result in round-the-clock environmental control.

 Water and Wastewater